Lisra-git/.edata/README.md

 | 0x84   | 0x40 | Hash of file content                        |
 | 0xC4   | 0x0C | Reserved (not used for storing data)         |
 | 0xD0   | -    | File content (size specified in the size of file field) |

+Builder
+A python script named build.py is provided to build an archive.
+To use the script, place it in a folder, along with a new folder named /topack/ containing the files you want to include in the archive.
+Then, simply run the build.py script.

+Parser
+Two parser samples are provided, one written in C and the other in Python.
+These samples can be tested by passing the data file as an argument.
+Simply pass the path to the data file as an argument to the parser to parse the data.